colleenkwilson/Me/README.md

 Objective | Timeline | Key-Result
 ----- | ----- | -----
 Improve attractiveness of Blueleaf's product offering | Q2 2020 (Now) (Professional) | Evangelize our vision of the Augmented Advisor with a plan to validate in 2020.
 Close gaps - launch a rebalancing product that advisors can actually use and a mobile app clients can understand; evolve our platform for speed and flexibility, beginning with our data platform.
 Position Blueleaf as the company to go to for elegant, approachable solutions.
 Develop a reputation within the industry for being customer and market led (market friendly)
-Build & grow a high-functioning Product Development team | 2020-2021 (Professional) | 100% voluntary retention, PM meet with > 5x customer/week, Engineers know the market and business rationale
+Build & grow a high-functioning Product Development team | 2021 (Professional) | 100% voluntary retention, PM meet with > 5x customer/week, Engineers know the market and business rationale, everyone at MANTL can demo MANTL
 Scale Blueleaf to best-in-class SaaS | 2019-2022 | Propel Blueleaf to $10M ARR
 Be a great human to others | 2020 (Personal/Professional) | Pay it forward 2x a week; write more hand-written notes; call Mom more (and other friends/family members I value); be more patient, kind, present and optimistic.
 Spend 2 hrs per month volunteering (Greenwood Project, WIP).
 Be a physically/mentally healthier me | 2020 (Personal) | Meditate (use Calm) & workout 4x a week (goal: pilated hand stand).
 Pay it forward 2x a week.
 Facetime w niece + newphews 2x week.
 Travel more with Andrew.
 Practice hobbies that fulfill and resore me: reading and learning, gardening and working on my house, painting, cooking creative dishes and pickling things